MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strengths.md

 Administrators can also create up to 15 of their own custom authentication strengths to exactly suit their requirements.
 A custom authentication strength can contain any of the supported combinations in the preceding table.
 After it

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an [Authentication Policy Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-policy-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as an Administrator.
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.
 1. Select **New authentication strength**.
 1. Provide a descriptive **Name** for your new authentication strength.